 But how we recognise patterns and use them wasn’t really the problem.
-The difficulty that made teaching narrative design tricky was due to that game research within the academics had said no to study narrative and if not given enough of time within the programs to immerse all parts that forms a narrative pattern beyond conventions, norms and preconceptions, I continued to appear oddly.
+The difficulty that made teaching narrative design tricky was due to that game research within the academics had said no to study narrative, and if not given enough of time within the programs to immerse all parts that form a narrative pattern beyond conventions, norms and preconceptions, I continued to appear oddly.

-Even if there are structures and narrative plot patterns that work very well on people´s expectations, it is important to understand that narrative in itself is neither a structure, nor a story or bound to a certain medium.
-Narrative is like thoughts and do not exist until we start to think whereby we create causal, spatial and temporal links as to make sense of our thoughts.
-And since we love new patterns as much as we like to stay with the old ones, to feel in control, if one likes to explore narrative as a not media specific system in creation of new patterns the systems form and style are a better way to go to understand narrative possibilities that works beyond conventions.
+Even if there are structures and narrative plot patterns that work very well on people´s expectations, it is important to understand that narrative in itself is neither a structure nor a story or bound to a certain medium.
+The narrative is like thoughts and does not exist until we start to think whereby we create causal, spatial and temporal links to make sense of our thoughts.
+And since we love new patterns as much as we like to stay with the old ones, to feel in control, if one likes to explore narrative as a not media-specific system in the creation of new patterns the systems form and style are a better way to go to understand narrative possibilities that work beyond conventions.

 What the form represents is the pattern artist build, which contains all narrative elements that have functions and where elements of significance are repeated and highlighted.
-Style is the pattern techniques and stylish elements add to the overall form, as the example with Méliesè.
-What style does is to define media specific elements and available techniques, which narrative can meld to.
+The style is the pattern techniques, and stylistic elements add to the overall form, as the example with Méliesè.
+What style does is to define media-specific elements and available techniques, which narrative can meld.

-What the picture above depicts are different media-specific-attributes and since narrative is not media-specific (bears repeating), it is important to determine which style the narrative shall be applied to.
+What the picture above depicts are different media-specific-attributes, and since the narrative is not media-specific (bears repeating), it is essential to determine which style the narrative shall be applied to.

 – – – START SPOILER